Baguio: Summer Capital of the Philippines

 Seven volcanoes, five towns, one island.
 That quite sums up Camiguin, an island-province in the Southern Philippines.
 But not quite.
 We have to mention the hot springs, the waterfalls, the lakes, the white-sand beaches, the dive sites, the lagoons where you can have your fill of freshly caught fish, crabs, clams, and shellfish.
 And the church ruins that hark back to a volcanic eruption several centuries ago.
 Then there’s the cemetery that sank into the sea, its giant cross jutting from the waves.

-Where to go: Mount Hibok-Hibok, very much still an active volcano.
+What to do: Mount Hibok-Hibok, very much still an active volcano.
 Ardent Hot Spring, for that medicinal sulfuric dip.
 Katibawasan Falls, for an Instagram-perfect snapshot.
 White Island, where you can eat freshly caught sea urchins.
 Santo Niño Cold Spring, where you can treat yourself and your friends to ice-cold beer by depositing the entire case into the pool.
 Camiguin Soda Pool, where you can drink the water you are swimming in.
 The Giant Clam Center, so you can do your share for the well-being of our climate-impacted oceans.
 Guinsiliban Moro Watch Tower, which saved the locals from Moro slave raids once upon a time.

 Airport: Mambajao Airport.